Academic Catalog

 Department of Media Arts, Sciences, and Studies

-• Television & Digital Media Production - B.S.
+• Television, Photography, and Digital Media - B.S.

 • Documentary Studies and Production - B.A.